 Whatever your motivation, becoming minimalist can be a significant transition.
 Here’s how you can join the minimalist movement in 2020 even if you regularly participate in retail therapy.

 It’s one thing to consider a minimalist lifestyle, and it’s another to actually live it.
 Doing so can mean a total mindset transformation.

 Before you start purging possessions, it helps to get into the minimalist mindset.
 One of the best ways of doing that is to change how you think about your stuff.
 Minimalist look at overabundance as a negative not a positive.
 Most things are needless clutter that can cause anxiety and distraction rather than contentment.
 Not to mention it can be a waste of money.

 Try to focus on the positive aspects of living in a more minimalist way.
 Buying less stuff means you’ll save money.
 Donating items to charity can help those in need.
 You’ll have more breathing room in your home and things will be more organized.

 If you’re still having difficulty getting into the minimalist mindset repeat this mantra: my style of life is more important than the stuff of life.
-Also, check out our post on Minimalism for Beginners for tips that will ease you into the minimalist mindset.
+Also, check out our post on for tips that will ease you into the minimalist mindset.

 Act Like You’re Moving Into a Tiny Home